-Author, Year Group 1 (G1) Group 2 (G2) Group 2 Actual

-(Program/Trial Group 1 Intended Intervention Group 2 Intended Intervention

-Name) C Co-Intervention Intervention Intervention Received Name, N Intervention Received

-HRN group, All families HRI group, Provision of pediatric care

-n=25 families directly for the n=25 families for high-risk families

-ges 17 to 35 pediatric care. participating high-risk included promotion of

-nonths (mean: families assigned to the child is born. maternal attachment

-26.8 months): HRN group after to the new born;

-nother discharge.
-How ever, all contact with the

-nterview ed; the available information mother by telephone

-nedical and was routinely shared on the second day

-ocial information w ith attending hospital after discharge;

-nvolving entire staff, community provision of more

-amily collected; nother-child agencies such as visiting nurse services, and the frequent office visits; giving more attention

-nteraction family physician or clinic. to the mother;

-bserved; Tarrily priysician or clinic. to the fibilier,

-Denver

-Developmental

-Screening Test

-dministered to

-hild

-Hardy and N V A Control, n=147 NR NR Home visits, Home visiting services, Routine visits lasted

-Streett, 1989 173 infants n=143 infants entirely delivered by a 40-60 minutes.

-single home visitor

-(Child and (college-educated, former

-Youth Program) resident of community),

-starting when child was 7-

-10 days old and provided

-routinely at 2-3 weeks

-before C&Y visits (occurs

-at child age 2, 4, 6, 9, 12,

-15, 18, 21, and 24

-months).
-Additional visits

-made at discretion of staff members.
-Home visitor

-members.
-Home visitor was also available to

-families by phone.

-Program was extension of

-pediatric primary care

-services provided in the

-clinics of a Federally

-funded (MCHB) Children

-and Youth Program.
+Author, Year Group 1 (G1) Group 1 Group 2 (G2) (Program/Trial Co-Intervention Intervention Intended Group 1 Actual Intervention Group 2 Intended Group 2 Actual Gray et al, 1977 136 Gray et al, 1979 135 One home visit when the child was between the ages of 17 and 35 months (mean: 26.8 months): mother interviewed; medical and social information involving the entire family collected; mother- child interaction observed; Denver Developmental Screening Test administered to child HRN group, n=25 families All families received standard pediatric care.
+Investigators did nothing directly for the participating high-risk families assigned to the HRN group after discharge.
+However, all the available information was routinely shared with attending hospital staff, community agencies such as visiting nurse services, and the family physician or clinic.
+HRI group, n=25 families Provision of pediatric care by one pediatrician at the Medical Center where the child is born.
+Special well-child care for high-risk families included promotion of maternal attachment to the newborn; contact with the mother by telephone on the second day after discharge; provision of more frequent office visits; giving more attention to the mother; Hardy and Streett, 1989 173 (Child and Youth Program) NA Control, n=147 infants NR NR Home visits, n=143 infants Home visiting services, entirely delivered by a single home visitor (a college-educated, former resident of the community), starting when the child was 7-10 days old and provided routinely at 2-3 weeks before C&Y visits (which occurs at child age 2, 4, 6, 9, 12, 15, 18, 21, and 24 months old).
+Additional visits were made at the discretion of staff members.
+The home visitor was also available to families by telephone.
+The program was an extension of the pediatric primary care services provided in the clinics of a Federally funded (MCHB) Children and Youth Program.
+Routine visits lasted 40-60 minutes.